Losant/losant-docs/docs/edge-compute/walkthrough.md

 ## Register the Devices

 [Edge Compute device types](/devices/edge-compute/) can report state for themselves or for any number of peripheral devices.
 This example includes one peripheral, which is the kegerator itself.
-The Raspberry Pi will be the edge compute device that's responsible for reading the Modbus endpoint.
+The Raspberry Pi will be the Edge Compute device that's responsible for reading the Modbus endpoint.

 Using the `Devices -> Add Device` main application menu, first create the Edge Compute device.